Le Pustra: Le Pustra's Kabarett der Namenlosen

-In 2011, Le Pustra created a contemporary reimagining of the Berliner Kabarett during the Weimar Culture interwar years in Berlin.
-The show was entitled Le Pustra's Kabarett der Namenlosen or Cabaret of the Nameless and was first performed on the 24th of September 2011 at the Old Cholmeley Boys Club in London.
+In 2011, Le Pustra created a contemporary reimagining of the Berliner Kabarett during the Weimar Culture interwar period in Berlin.
+The show was entitled Le Pustra's Kabarett der Namenlosen or Cabaret of the Nameless and was first performed on 24 September 2011 at the Old Cholmeley Boys Club in London.

-In 2016 the project was developed in Berlin and co-produced by Else Edelstahl from Bohème Sauvage.
+In 2016, the project was developed in Berlin and co-produced by Else Edelstahl from Bohème Sauvage.
 The show featured an international cast and selected music from Friedrich Hollaender, Mischa Spoliansky, Willy Rosen and Kurt Weill.
 Le Pustra's character was partly inspired by dancer Anita Berber and Marlene Dietrich.
-The original show, also entitled Kabarett der Namenlosen was a notorious but popular cabaret in Weimar-era Berlin from 1926 till 1932 and created by Erich Lowinsky - also known as "Elow".
-Le Pustra's vermillion coloured wig was created by hairstylist Nina Butkovich-Budden from Nina's Hair Parlour.
+The original show, also entitled Kabarett der Namenlosen, was a notorious but popular cabaret in Weimar-era Berlin from 1926 to 1932, created by Erich Lowinsky - also known as "Elow".
+Le Pustra's vermilion-coloured wig was designed by hairstylist Nina Butkovich-Budden from Nina's Hair Parlour.

-Between 2016 and 2019 American Artist, Ella Guru created three large oil paintings inspired by the show.
-In 2018, Irish artist Alana Richards created a series of paintings and an art exhibition based on the show's characters entitled: Morphium: Hallucinations of a Kabarett.
+Between 2016 and 2019, American artist Ella Guru created three large oil paintings inspired by the show.
+In 2018, Irish artist Alana Richards created a series of paintings and an art exhibition based on the show's characters entitled Morphium: Hallucinations of a Kabarett.

 In 2020, an unfinished documentary focusing on Le Pustra and the project was abandoned.

 In 2022, Kabarett der Namenlosen was featured in Babylon Berlin Season 4, with Le Pustra reprising his role as Edwina Morell.
 The scene presents a new interpretation of Erich Lowinsky's notorious cabaret, originally staged at the Monbijou Cabaret in Berlin on Monday nights.

-A revival of Kabarett der Namenlosen was staged on the 8th and 9 December 2023 at Heimathafen Neukölln in Berlin.
+A revival of Kabarett der Namenlosen was staged on 8–9 December 2023 at Heimathafen Neukölln in Berlin.
+A souvenir booklet, Memoirs of a Kabarett, featuring text by Le Pustra, was printed for the show's performances.

+This project has contributed to Le Pustra's association with contemporary interpretations of Weimar-era Berlin cabaret aesthetics.

+Television

+In 2020, Le Pustra made his television debut as Edwina Morell, a sinister cross-dressing souteneur of the Luxor nightclub in the third season of German crime drama Babylon Berlin.
+The character of Edwina was inspired by Le Pustra's Kabarett der Namenlosen theatre show.
+In 2022, Le Pustra returned as Edwina in the fourth season, portraying the character as the host of the Kabarett der Namenlosen at the Moka Efti nightclub.
+The scene draws on Elow’s original 1920s concept and was written with Le Pustra in mind.
+In the fifth and final season, Morell appears briefly in two episodes as the manageress of the Mikado club, this time with blonde hair.